AqwamCreates/DataPredict-Axon/docs/index.md

 # Welcome to Aqwam's DataPredict™ Axon Library!

 By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](TermsAndConditions.md).
+In short:

+* Public attribution is required when using this library.

+* A separate agreement is needed for commercial use (both internally and externally).
+This applies to companies (or individuals, if none) whose combined revenue (including from subsidiaries or related entities) exceeds $3,000 within 365 days (not per 365 days) or those engaged in business-to-business activities.

+* If you or your company is applicable to the above statement and do not want a separate agreement, then you are required to follow the "Commercial Use Conditions" in Terms And Conditions.

+* Plus some more stuff...

+Once you pass the commercial use threshold and want to license it, expect to pay for 0.5% to 2% of your project's generated revenue, provided that it uses this library.

 For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms and Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).